 Can FIV cats be cured?

-Currently, there is no cure for FIV, however, a positive test is not a death sentence!
-If your cat has been diagnosed with the disease, talk to your vet about treatment options and supportive care measures.
+Although there is currently no treatment for FIV, a positive test is not a death sentence!
+Consult your veterinarian about treatment choices and supportive care measures if your cat has been diagnosed with the illness.